Pengchengpcx/Neighbor-Sampling-GCN/README.md

-Graph Convolutional Networks in PyTorch
+Neighbor Sampling Graph Convolutional Networks in PyTorch
 ====
-Toy pytorch implementation for neighbor sampling for SGD traning based on GCN for semi-supervised classification [1].
+Toy pytorch implementation for neighbor sampling [3] for SGD traning based on GCN for semi-supervised classification [1].

 Note: original adjacent matrix is implemented by Sparse CUDA.
 For convenience, it is converted into dense version which significantly lowers down the training speed due to the lack of backend optimization.